Vagr9K/Blog/content/posts/tmux-tips/index.md

 ### Turn on the aggressive resize

 When using the same session on multiple screens, you'll be limited by the smallest screen resolution on *all* screens.
-This can be fixed by aggressive resize.
+This can be mostly fixed by aggressive resize.

 ```sh
 setw -g aggressive-resize on